xyxxyxxy/sub-generate/README.md

   - Enables Emby to display a [custom name](https://emby.media/support/articles/Subtitles.html) for the generated subtitle, indicating to the user it was generated.
     - This is doable in Bazarr with a custom post-processing script, but Bazarr will not find the file anymore after renaming.
 - Can handle any video file.
-  - Bazarr sees only [Sonarr](https://github.com/Sonarr/Sonarr) and [Radarr](https://github.com/Radarr/Radarr) files by design.
+  - Bazarr sees only [Sonarr](https://github.com/Sonarr/Sonarr) and [Radarr](https://github.com/Radarr/Radarr) managed files by design.
-  - This script can be run on any folder, including specials/extras/anything else.
+  - This script can be run on any folder, including specials, extras and anything else.

 ## Requirements

 1. An instance of [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).
-2. `mediainfo` needs to be installed on the host to check if a video file already has embeded subtitles in the target language.
+2. `mediainfo` installed on the host to check for existing subtitles and audio language in video.

 ## Cleanup